Seasawher/mathlib4-help/docs/tactics.md

   (`true` by default.)
 * `restrict_type` (not yet implemented in mathlib4)
   will only use hypotheses that are inequalities over `tp`.
-This is useful if you have e.g. both integer and rational valued inequalities in the local context, which can sometimes confuse the tactic.
+This is useful if you have e.g. both integer- and rational-valued inequalities in the local context, which can sometimes confuse the tactic.

 A variant, `nlinarith`, does some basic preprocessing to handle some nonlinear goals.